Stańczyk: Name, identity and historicity

-Almost nothing is known about Stańczyk's life and even his name and identity are a matter of dispute.
+Almost nothing is known about Stańczyk's life aside from numerous anecdotes written down by contemporary Renaissance writers.
+As such even his name and exact identity are a matter of dispute.
 Contemporary sources mention court jesters named Gąska and Stańczyk.
-Notably, both names are featured in two short poems by Jan Kochanowski.
-Both words are diminutives, of the words gęś (goose) and Stanisław, respectively, rather than proper names in their own right.
-All of the above led Aleksander Brückner and later scholars to believe that Gąska and Stańczyk are merely two nicknames of the same person.
-Because of that hypothesis Stańczyk is sometimes referred to as Stanisław Gąska, a name that resembles a typical Polish name, except it is of much later provenance and was coined in late 19th century rather than during the jester's times.
+Both words are not proper names in their own right but diminutives, of words gęś (goose) and the masculine name Stanisław, respectively.
+As these two names are contemporary but never appear together, this led Aleksander Brückner and later scholars to believe that Gąska and Stańczyk are merely two nicknames or stage names of the same person.
+In modern sources Stańczyk is sometimes referred to as Stanisław Gąska, a name that was coined by combining the two nicknames into what resembles a proper Polish name.
+However, such name have never been recorded during the jester's times.